jusito/docker-ftb-alpine/README.md

 |----|-------|-----------|
 |OVERWRITE\_PROPERTIES|true|server.properties are deleted and rewritten at each restart.
 Unused variables remain on default.
 Unknown properties are deleted.|

-In general Propertyname = Variablename, just replace "-"&"." with "_".
+In general Propertyname = Variablename, lowercase and replace "-"&"." with "_".
+See below for details.
 <details><summary>All Available Properties (click me)</summary>
 <p>